Laws, Regularities, and Natural Kinds

 - Participants will receive access to the lectures online prior to the in-person portion of the seminar.

 What sort of projects are you interested in?

-We are interested in projects in theology and philosophy of religion that intersect with questions about experience, evidence, inference to the best explanation, and confirmation.
+We are interested in projects in theology and philosophy of religion that intersect with questions about laws, regularities, natural kinds and social dynamics.
 We hope that potential participants will, in their project description, explain why they think a deeper understanding of scientific practice will enhance their project.
 Some examples of potential questions are:

 This school will also be useful for theologians and philosophers of religion who desire to engage with concrete scientific findings in their research.
 We welcome projects that seek a better understanding of scientific practice to enhance their engagement with scientific literature.
 Some examples of this approach are: